Fricciolosa-Red-Team/evildork/README.md

 # evildork🐍

 - dork only one specific domain or all subdomains available
+- dork targeting a general target (likely to be a person)
 - produce an html output result page with all links

 ## Installation